A-H-Nguyen/dungle_lang/README.md

 This is actively spitting in the face of Turing.
 "Hello World" in this language is disgusting, it is literally 10 lines long.

-*I didn't put a license on this code, because why would I?
-So please just don't steal it, though I REALLY do not know who would actually try to steal something this awful and stupid.
+*I put a license on this code, because why wouldn't I?
+So please just don't steal it without crediting me, though I REALLY do not know who would actually try to steal something this awful and stupid.
 However, if you did, I would really just want to know why.*